Asnvir/RickMorty/README.md

-# Rick & Morty - React - IN PROGRESS
+# Rick & Morty - React

-Rick & Morty - React is an in-progress project that utilizes React to build an application using the Rick and Morty API.
+Rick & Morty -  is an project that utilizes React to build an application using the Rick and Morty API.
 The project incorporates various technologies to enhance the development process and create a seamless user experience.

 ## Technologies Used
 - **React**: A JavaScript library for building user interfaces, providing efficient component-based development.